Senzing/mapper-ofac/README.md

 ### Optional ini file parameter

 There is also an ini file change that can benefit watch list matching.
-In the pipeline section of the main g2 ini file you use, such as the /opt/senzing/g2/python/G2Module.ini place, the following entry in the pipeline section as show below.
+In the pipeline section of the main g2 ini file you use, such as the /opt/senzing/g2/python/G2Module.ini, place the following entry in the pipeline section as show below.

 [pipeline]
  NAME_EFEAT_WATCHLIST_MODE=Y